-Adding a chandelier to your home can really add to the beauty of your interior design.
+Adding a chandelier to your home can add to the beauty of your interior design.
 There are many different styles of chandeliers to choose from, so it's important to be familiar with each kind.
 Here is your ultimate guide to the different types of chandeliers you can choose from.

 Unfortunately, though, when it comes to chandeliers, one size doesn't fit all.
-There are many different types of chandeliers, and each one can compliment a different range of styles.
+There are many different types of chandeliers, and each one can complement a different range of styles.
 It's best to shop around before making a decision.

 What are the different types of chandeliers, and what makes each one unique?
 All of that will be examined in more detail below.